townsend75/hangman-game/readme.md

 ## Credits

-My mentor, Sherly Goldberg was very helpful n guiding me to the correct solution for replacing the blanks with a correctly guessed letter.
+My mentor, Sherly Goldberg was very helpful in guiding me to the correct solution for replacing the blanks with a correctly guessed letter.
 I discovered the asterisk - print(*currentGame) - solution to remove parentheses from lists on the stackoverflow website.
 I use google a lot to check syntax if something doesn't work- the correect syntax for checking the length of a word, for example.
 The hangman idea came from a website listing first python project ideas. [link to website](https://www.upgrad.com/blog/python-projects-ideas-topics-beginners/)